sharontherese/sharon-kabel/content/post/schillebeeckx-implicit-conclusions/index.md

 [^1]: Amerio, Romano.
 Iota Unum : A Study of Changes in the Catholic Church in the Xxth Century.
 Kansas City: Sarto House, 2004.

-[^2]: Lefebure, Archbishop Marcel.
+[^2]: Lefebvre, Archbishop Marcel.
 An Open Letter to Confused Catholics.
 [Manila]: Society of St. Pius, 1986.

 [^3]: Schillebeeckx, Father Edward.
 "Wij Denken Gepassioneerd En in Cliche's."
 De Bazuin 48, no. 16 (1965): 4-6.